-This gives your family the gift of time … time to just be family without the strain and pressure of either being a caregiver or managing your plan of care.
-This means these will have much better memories of you and their future social media posts will be more reflective of the positive and not just the negative.
+Long-Term Care Insurance gives your family the gift of time.
+Time to just be family without the strain and pressure of either being a caregiver or managing your plan of care.
+This means your family will be left with better memories of you, and their future social media posts will be more reflective of the positive and not just the negative.

 There are several types of Long-Term Care Insurance plans which are available to consumers.
-A qualified experienced Long-Term Care specialist can help design an appropriate plan based on your individual situation.
+A qualified, experienced Long-Term Care Insurance specialist will help design an appropriate plan based on your individual situation.
 However, according to the American Association for Long-Term Care Insurance, few general insurance agents or financial advisors have this type of experience.
-So be sure you seek a true specialist to provide you with the best options from a variety of top companies.
+So be sure you seek an authentic specialist to provide you with the best options from a variety of top companies.

 These policies are very affordable, especially if you are in good health and plan before you retire.

 Don’t ignore the risk.
 Remember, the chance of you living beyond age 75 is very high.
 More people are living beyond 80.
-The longer you live the greater the risk.
-The US Department of Health and Human Services says if you reach the age of 65 you have a seven in ten chance of needing some type of long-term care service.
+The longer you live, the higher the risk.
+The U.S. Department of Health and Human Services says if you reach the age of 65, you have a seven in ten chance of needing some type of long-term care service.
 A significant amount of younger people today need long-term care services as well.

-Make long-term care planning an important part of your overall retirement plan.
+Make long-term care planning an essential part of your overall retirement plan.
 Then you can tweet to the world that you and your family will enjoy peace-of-mind.
 You can’t prevent getting older and need extended care.
-You can make it much easier on those you love.
+You can make it much easier for those you love.